iavinash73/Distributed-flagging-system/README.md

 A secure social media application which uses Distributed Computing to verify if a image a user wants to post is similar to the images given in the reference database.
 This is achieved using hashing methods like Perceptual Hashing, Average hashing, Difference hashing and Median hashing where the hash values are precomputed for reference images in a Database.
 The uploaded image is then hashed with it's respective hash and later verified with the precomputed hashes with Hamming Distance and a threshold for the System to decide whether to vote or not for the given image.
-If a Quorum existsthe image isn't uploaded to the social media and the user is flagged and banned from the application after 2 warnings.
+If a Quorum existsthe image isn't uploaded to the social media and the user is flagged and banned from the application after 2 warnings *(Since this a proof of concept we used Cat Images as the reference image, so you can't post cat images in this server)*.

 <p align="center" width="100%">
     <img src="https://github.com/iavinash73/Distributed-flagging-system/blob/main/Output_Images/DemoGIF.gif"></img>